olets/hometown-prompt/README.md

 ## Default prompt

-Conceptually the default prompt is
+Try out the default prompt at https://codepen.io/henry/pen/oNjGxKP.

+Conceptually it is

 ```
 <time> <CWD and parent> <branch or commit> <commits ahead> <commits behind> <upstream (branch if different name, remote and branch if not default remote, "local" if none)> <tag>